 Clinton Green makes something akin to music.
-Formerly recording under the moniker of Undecisive God, Clinton has been active in Australian experimental music since the 1990s as a recording and performing artist, curator, facilitator, writer and researcher.
+He has been active in Australian experimental music since the 1990s as a recording and performing artist, curator, facilitator, writer and researcher.
 He has worked with unconventional approaches to guitars, turntables and found objects as tools for new forms of musical expression.
 He also works with dancers, theatre and performance artists in improvised collaborative situations, and has developed a performance practice incorporating projections.
 Clinton runs the Shame File Music label and writes on/researches historical and contemporary aspects of Australian experimental music.
 He has completed artist residencies in Taiwan (2015) and Cradle Mountain, Tasmania (2017), and has performed/exhibited in Canada, Germany, Spain, Japan, Taiwan, New Zealand, and throughout Australia.
 His current interests and pursuits include: interdisciplinary site specific performance; turntable-based sound sculpture; multi-disciplinary group improvisation.

 I grew up in the outer western suburbs of Melbourne, Australia, and cut my musical teeth on the local hardcore punk scene.
 A self-taught (and limited) guitarist, I played in bands including KAOS (1990-1), Punchbag (1991-3) and Kill (mid-1990s).
 In different ways, each band had more noisier or post-rock aspects/ambitions, but were mostly standard rock/punk outfits.
 I also played bass in NeTE (1993-4), a more adventurous project that took in industrial and gothic music.
 I co-founded a fanzine based on the local scene called M4, which published 17 issues from 1990-5, and began the nascent Shame File Music label and mailorder (1991-present day).
 I later left the music of punk behind, but the DIY values of self-production and community held fast.